cherry-embedded/CherryUSB/README.md

 ## Host Stack Overview

-The CherryUSB Host Stack has a standard enumeration implementation for devices mounted on roothubs and external hubs, and a standard interface for the different Class to indicate what the Class driver needs to do after enumeration and after disconnection.
+The CherryUSB Host Stack has a standard enumeration implementation for devices mounted on roothubs and external hubs, and a standard interface for different Classes to indicate what the Class driver needs to do after enumeration and after disconnection.
 A standard hcd porting interface has also been standardised for adapting different USB IPs for IP-oriented programming.
-Finally, the protocol stack is managed using os, and provides osal to make a adaptation to different os.
+Finally, the host stack is managed using os, and provides osal to make a adaptation for different os.

 CherryUSB Host Stack has the following functions：